ebuckler/handbook/docs/02-tools-for-work/overview.md

 For some projects, we may join teams on separate workspaces.
 We’ll grant you access to those on a project-by-project basis.

-We follow a pretty simply channel naming convention, and if you want / need to create a new channel please reach out to Sofia for help.
+We follow a pretty simply channel naming convention, and if you want / need to create a new channel please reach out to HR or Ops for help.
 * Channels starting with 'bloom-' are strictly internal and work related
 * Channels starting with 'proj-' are for current projects so team members can easily interact.
 We will sometimes have IC's or other businuess partners join these channels.
 These channels change often enough that they won't be listed in the intro below, but if you're on the project then one of your team members will add you to the appropriate channel.
 * Channels starting with 'social-' are, you guessed it, our casual, get-to-know-you channels for sharing on various topics